djangopbx/djangopbx-applications/README.md

 python3 manage.py migrate
 ```

-If the new application has any staic files like javascript libraries or stylesheets then run collectstatic
+If the new application has any static files like javascript libraries or stylesheets then run collectstatic:
 ```sh
 cd /home/django-pbx/pbx
 python3 manage.py collectstatic
 ```

 If the new application adds any items to the Navigation bar menu then run menudefaults to
-add the new menu items.
+add the new menu items:
 ```sh
 cd /home/django-pbx/pbx
 python3 manage.py menudefaults
 ```

 If the new application adds any new dialplans then run dialplandefaults to
-add the new dialplans.
+add the new dialplans:
 ```sh
 cd /home/django-pbx/pbx
 python3 manage.py dialplandefaults
 ```

 ###  Finally enable the updated DjangoPBX application
-You will need to do this as the root user.
+You will need to do this as the root user:
 ```sh
 uwsgi --reload /var/run/uwsgi/app/djangopbx/pid
 ```